0xADE1A1DE/AssemblyLine/README.md

 To get a stable release clone the repo from a tag or download the tarball. <br>
 ***note: refer to [/src/instructions.c](/src/instructions.c) for a complete list of supported instructions***

+1. `$ bash autogen.sh` to generate the configure file (If cloned from repository.
+Can be skipped, when using the tarball)
 1. `$ ./configure` to generate Makefiles.
 1. `$ make` to compile
 1. `$ sudo make install` to install it